lukasschirren/lukasschirren.github.io/_pages/about.md

 ##### Current Research Projects

-- **Industrial decarbonisation in Ukraine:**
+- **Reconstruction of Power and Industry in Ukraine:**
-  Modelling future green hydrogen integration for ammonia and steel production in Ukraine using the open-source [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) model, with a focus on sector coupling and risk-aware infrastructure planning.
+  Modelling the reconstruction of Ukraine’s power sector and its linked industries, with a focus on low-carbon steel and fertiliser production using electricity- and hydrogen-based processes.
+Tailoring [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) for Ukraine through the integration of sector coupling and risk-aware infrastructure planning.
 This is part of the [SHIELD](https://epg.eng.ox.ac.uk/shield/) project.

 - **Machine learning for energy system:**
   Developing ML models for advanced preprocessing and improved prediction, capturing nonlinear effects, and addressing data scarcity.
 Currently exploring the application of ML to better capture solar PV generation losses during high temperatures.